sebastienros/fluid/README.md

 ## Used by

-Fluid is known to be in the following projects:
+Fluid is known to be used in the following projects:
 - [Orchard Core CMS](https://github.com/OrchardCMS/Orchard2)
 - [MaltReport](https://github.com/oldrev/maltreport) OpenDocument/OfficeOpenXML powered reporting engine for .NET and Mono